 In June 2014, Kerry Hoffman spent a day sharing soup and sandwiches with people living on the street.
 This relaxed social gathering – and the regular monthly social events that followed for the next five years, helped us understand the complexity of homelessness and the inadequacies of the existing interventions.
 The early years cemented Souper Troopers in the social capital of the streets with our ethos of dignity, love and respect and taught us that each person on the street had their own story and needed individualised support to move forward.

 Souper Troopers helps homeless people take the steps necessary to make sustainable changes in their lives.
 Those homeless people who come to us wanting to change their lives are Troopers.
 We operate The Humanity Hub (in collaboration with Mini Meltdown, Ladles of Love, and Community Chest), a service centre at which we address the holistic needs of a human being, starting with the most basic needs (like clothes, food, toiletries) and working through a full range of services (including counselling, skills training, medical referrals, family mediation, job preparation, creative workshops, micro entrepreneurial opportunities).

 Our overarching ethos is DIGNITY, LOVE & RESPECT in all that we do.
 Our psycho-social development model involves our experienced fieldwork team working with each trooper individually using our CAST model: CONNECT | ASSESS | SUPPORT | TRANSFORM.

 Part of the Souper Squad program includes compulsory group workshops, creative outlets like art and music, skills training, and other activities aimed at preparing them for their future working lives.
 As part of their transformation, these Troopers have an opportunity to step up and improve life for others, uplifting themselves at the same time.
 They learn skills, gain experience, take personal responsibility, and forge relationships – all crucial aspects of their CAST journey – while building their CVs to ensure future independence.

-We are so grateful to Community Chest for accommodating us in their premises.
+We are so grateful to Swindon Property for accommodating us in their premises.